Course Content and Outcome Guide for NRS 232

 - Special Fee:

 Course DescriptionThis course introduces pathophysiological processes that contribute to many different disease states across the lifespan and human responses to those processes.
 It includes the foundational concepts of cellular adaption, injury, and death; inflammation and tissue healing; fluid and electrolyte imbalances; and physiologic response to stressors and pain, as well as additional pathophysiological processes.
 Students will learn to make selective clinical decisions in the context of nursing regarding using current, reliable sources of pathophysiology information, selecting and interpreting focused nursing assessments based on knowledge of pathophysiological processes, teaching persons from diverse populations regarding pathophysiological processes, and communicating with other health professionals regarding pathophysiological processes.
-Prerequisites: NRS 110.
-Corequisites: NRS 111 and NRS 230.
+Prerequisites: BI 231, BI 232, BI 233, and BI 234 or equivalent.

 Intended Outcomes for the course